snikproject/blog/_posts/2017-06-01-qualitycheck.md

 </div>

-Note: No table is shown when there are no quality issues for a certain criteria.
+Note: No table is shown when there is an empty result.